Learning analytics examples: 5 case studies of data insights in action

 Learning analytics examples

-So it is useful to see examples of how people have applied the functionality offered by xAPI and the learning record store (LRS) to real-world challenges.
+So it is useful to see examples of how people have applied the functionality offered by xAPI and Learning Pool’s learning record store (LRS) to real-world skills development and education challenges.
 Here are five learning analytics examples that show the dramatic potential of using learning data to affect a range of different outcomes from better compliance learning to predictive analytics.

 Case study 1: Measuring behavior change at InterContinental Hotels Group with xAPI

-IHG hotels provide more than 674,000 guests rooms globally, serving over 150 million guests each year.
-Learning Pool’s Learning Locker LRS was used to analyze conversations from an ongoing Massive Open Online Course (MOOC) followed by 3,000+ first-level leaders across the globe with the aim of improving the quality of communication with customers.
+IHG hotels provide more than 674,000 guest rooms globally, serving over 150 million guests each year.
+Learning Pool’s Learning Record Store was used to analyze conversations from an ongoing Massive Open Online Course (MOOC) followed by 3,000+ first-level leaders across the globe with the aim of improving the quality of communication with customers.

 As our first learning analytics example, the case study details how, within weeks of the social experience starting, Learning Pool’s data scientists were able to show that 50% of participants had seen how they could change and 12% of participants had actually tried a new behavior.